yuran1811/Scorie/README.md

 - Multi locales (vi, en, and more in the future)
 - PWA available (can be used offline and add to homescreen, receive notifications)
-- Login with Google, Facebook, Email / Password
+- Login with Google, Facebook, Email & Password
 - Plenty of features : quotes, scores, notes, ...(drag and drop, create / read / update / delete, share, ...)
-- Analytics feature and other awesome tools will help improving your school life
+- Analytics feature : Bar chart, Polar chart, Radar chart is out of the box
+- Other awesome tools : Predict the score, ...

 ### Technologies